mennetorelli/Plumberz/README.md

 The second monadic action deals with analyzing the `Text` extracted from the first pipeline and counts the words contained into it.
 More in detail the steps are:

-* The `yieldMany (Data.Text.words content)` produces a stream of words starting from the single `Text`.
+* `yieldMany (Data.Text.words content)` produces a stream of words starting from the single `Text`.
-* The `mapC (Data.Text.filter isAlphaNum)` filters the non alphanumeric characters.
+* `mapC (Data.Text.filter isAlphaNum)` filters the non alphanumeric characters.
   Note that in this case we use `mapC` instead of `ompaCE`, because we are not working anymore with each character contained in the stream.
-* `foldMC insertInHashMap empty` is a monadic strict left fold to accumulate the words in the hashmap.
+* `foldMC insertInHashMap empty` is a monadic strict left fold used to accumulate the words in the hashmap.

 This first implementation has a drowback, i.e. the instantiation of two different pipelines to compute the task.
 The next versions of the task show our attempt to achieve the same results employng only one stream of data.